collindang88/chrome_blocker/README.md

 ﻿# Chrome Blocker

 This chrome extension allows users to block webistes they don't want to see.

+Website gets turned into ASCII emojis!